-Description: Replacement of vehicle number 21, 3/4 Ton Pickup Truck utilized by DPW winter
+Description: Replacement of vehicle number 21, 3/4 Ton Pickup Truck utilized by DPW winter maintenance and cemetery, parks and forestry for summer maintenance.

 Justification: Replacement due to life of equipment.
 Replacement will be with like equipment.

 Project Number: 2017-MVP27 Vehicle No. 86 Replacement (Moved from 22-23)